Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/searching/search-overlay-pane.md

 The control offers two search modes: find and replace.
 Use the expansion arrow on the left side of the control to toggle between them.

 The expansion arrow is displayed by default.
-However the [CanToggleReplace](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchViewBase.CanToggleReplace) property can be set to `false` to hide it.
+However, the [CanToggleReplace](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchViewBase.CanToggleReplace) property can be set to `false` to hide it.

-This is useful if you only wish to allow the end user to perform find opertions and not replace operations.
+This is useful if you only wish to allow the end user to perform "find" operations and not "replace" operations.

 ### Find All Button Visibility

-The `Find All` button is not displayed by default.
+The **Find All** button is not displayed by default.
 The [IsFindAllButtonVisible](xref:@ActiproUIRoot.Controls.SyntaxEditor.Primitives.SearchViewBase.IsFindAllButtonVisible) property can be set to `true` to show it.

 This button should only be made visible if the find results will be displayed to the user from within a [SyntaxEditor](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor).[ViewSearch](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.ViewSearch) event handler.
 A common way to do this is to display the results within a `Find Results` tool window.